TempleS19CIS3296-01/project-tweetclassifier/README.md

 <li>Fragment data into 16 seperate files: This took about 2 hours.
 The first part was making sure I properly fragmented the data into 16 files.
 That means putting 50k positive then 50k negative tweets into 16 seperate files.
 The longest part was testing.
 Firstly, I tested to make sure the length of each file was 100k.
 Then I made sure each file had 50k positive and 50k negative tweets.
 Lastly, I made sure the tweet id, which is a unique id assigned to a tweet, was different across all files, therefore confirming that each tweet in each file is unique.
 From all of that I was able to conclude that the file was fragmented properly and I was finally ale to upload the data set to github.</li>

+<li>Implement google colab on naive bayes model: This took about 4 hours.
+Google colab was a decently tricky environment to get comftorable with.
+Firstly, I had to figure out how to actually get the code I wanted into google colab.
+This was the hardest part that required a good amount of research.
+Then I had to get accustomed to the environment.</li>
 </ul>